 The BGS RSCP product is a 3-year, fixed price, load-following product that supplies the majority of New Jersey's residential and small commercial customers who decide not to choose a competitive third-party electric supplier.
 RSCP suppliers provide what is called a "full-requirements" product, which means that the product includes nearly all of the components (energy, capacity, ancillary services, etc.) necessary for the New Jersey Electric Distribution Companies (EDCs), to provide service to their ratepayers.
 Each RSCP supplier provides a fixed percentage of an EDC's residential and small commercial BGS load, whatever that amount turns out to be, as load varies over the course of the contract.
-This year, as in past years, the EDCs bid out roughly one-third of their RSCP supply needs for the period of June 1, 2021 to May 31, 2024.
-The remaining two-thirds of RSCP load for the upcoming June 2021 to May 2022 period will be served under contracts procured in the 2019 and 2020 BGS Auctions.
+This year, as in past years, the EDCs bid out roughly one-third of their RSCP supply needs for the period of June 1, 2022 to May 31, 2025.
+The remaining two-thirds of RSCP load for the upcoming June 2022 to May 2023 period will be served under contracts procured in the 2020 and 2021 BGS Auctions.

-Bates White attended the BPU Board meeting, conducted via Zoom due to the ongoing COVID-19 pandemic, on February 11, 2021, two days after the close of the RSCP Auction, and recommended that the Board certify the results.
+Bates White attended the BPU Board meeting, conducted via Zoom on February 9, 2022, two days after the close of the RSCP Auction, and recommended that the Board certify the results.
 Before getting into detail on our reasons for making this recommendation, it is constructive to step back and provide an overview of the Auction results.